raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 ### Dependencies

-A dependency defines what targets should run before.
+A dependency specifies which targets need to run first.

 ```csharp
 Target Compile => _ => _